-For many people, the thought of snow conjures up images of cold weather, shoveling, and slippery sidewalks.
+For many, snow conjures images of cold weather, shoveling, and slippery sidewalks.
 But for some, the fear of snow (known as Chionophobia) is very real.
 This phobia can cause anxiety and even panic attacks at the mere sight of flakes falling from the sky.
-If you’re one of those people who dread winter, read on to find out more about this condition and how to cope with it.
+If you dread winter, read on to learn more about this condition and how to cope with it.

-Chionophobia is a type of environmental phobia.
-It is related to others such as Batrachophobia (fear of amphibians), Cynophobia (fear of dogs), and Aquaphobia (fear of water).
+Chionophobia is a type of environmental phobia related to others such as Batrachophobia (fear of amphibians), Cyclophobia (fear of dogs), and Aquaphobia (fear of water).

 The science behind why some people are afraid of snow

 Snow can be an intimidating sight for some people, but why?
-While fear of snow is not always linked to the danger of cold temperatures or the feeling of uncomfortably wet clothes, sometimes these things contribute to a fear of snow.
+While fear of snow is not always linked to the danger of cold temperatures or the feeling of uncomfortable clothes, sometimes these things contribute to a fear of snow.

-People typically become afraid because they largely associate snow with the unknown – falling snow can obscure things that were once familiar, it can be hard to predict how cold it will get and snowstorms are often unpredictable and disorienting.
+People typically become afraid because they largely associate snow with the unknown – falling snow can obscure once familiar things, it can be hard to predict how cold it will get and snowstorms are often unpredictable and disorienting.

-Even the anticipation of snow is enough to agitate certain people due to their association of this winter weather event with volatility.
+Even the anticipation of snow is enough to agitate certain people due to their association with volatility during this winter weather event.

 To examine fear of disasters among university students in Serbia (Belgrade), Turkey (Ankara, Aksaray Kırıkkale Kırşehir) Macedonia (Skopje), a study was conducted which found that earthquakes were the most feared disaster while schools include notions of disaster risk reduction from elementary to graduate-level education in Macedonia & Turkey.

-What are the triggers for someone that fears snow?
+What are the triggers for someone who fears snow?

-Additionally, people who have had negative experiences while in snowy environments, such as being stranded in harsh weather conditions or becoming injured due to unsafe outdoor activities, can develop an irrational fear of snow.
+Additionally, people with negative experiences in snowy environments, such as being stranded in harsh weather conditions or injured due to unsafe outdoor activities, can develop an irrational fear of snow.

 Traumas associated with wintery weather could involve physical injury from skiing, freezing conditions, and property loss due to natural disasters and extreme snowstorms.
 No matter what the cause is, it is important for those affected by such traumatic events to get medical attention and develop safe coping strategies for managing their fears.